Snoring & Sleep Apnea

 Oftentimes, sleep apnea can be traced back to a nasal blockage or sinus issue.
 Your OSA can be related to allergic swelling, nasal obstruction, or polyps.
 Abnormalities in the tongue, throat, and mouth can also lead to sleep apnea and snoring.

-At Trinity ENT, we can diagnose the root cause of your sleep apnea to make sure that you get the best treatment plan for your unique needs.
+At Trinity ENT, we work to identify contributing factors behind your sleep apnea so we can recommend the most appropriate treatment options for you.
 One of our main treatment options for sleep apnea at Trinity ENT is called Inspire.

 Stop putting off getting sleep apnea treatment